Open source generally refers to applications anyone can use for free while also having the freedom to view and modify the source code.

 - How to issue the pull request.
 If there are any branch naming or commit messaging guidelines.
 Some repos will also require filling a pull request template when you submit a pull request.

-Following the rules listed in the CONTRIBUTING file are key to improving the chance of your contribution being accepted so pay attention to them!
+Following the rules listed in the CONTRIBUTING file is key to improving the likelihood of your contribution being accepted so pay attention to them!

 3. Don’t and Do’s: The etiquette of making of open source contributions

-Don’t ignore the repo documents.
-Pay attention especially to the README.md and CONTRIBUTING.md.
+❌ Don’t ignore the repo documents.
+Pay attention especially to the README and CONTRIBUTING files.
 Follow them and ensure your contribution meets the repo guidelines.

 4. How to find open source projects